inet-framework/inet/showcases/visualizer/canvas/radiomediumactivity/doc/index.rst

 Goals
 -----

-INET contains support for visualizing radio signals as they propagate through space, making it easy to see which nodes are transmitting and which are receiving at any given time, and what signals are present at various nodes.
+When simulating wireless networks, it can be useful to visualize the radio signals as they propagate through the environment.
+INET provides visualization features that make it easy to see which nodes are transmitting, which are receiving, and what signals are present at various points in the network.

-This showcase contains three configurations of increasing complexity, each showing different features of the visualization.
+This showcase consists of three simulation models that demonstrate the features of the radio medium activity visualizer, increasing in complexity from one model to the next.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/radiomediumactivity <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/radiomediumactivity>`__